pichayut/automated_chess/src/writeup/WriteUp.md

 -----

 ## The Chess Server ##
 - When you faced Clamps, what did the code you used do?
-Was it just your parallel alphabeta?
+Was it just your jamboree?
 Did you do something fancier?
   <pre>TODO</pre>

 - Did you enjoy watching your bot play on the server?
 Is your bot better at chess than you are?